uwrit/leaf-log-parser/README.md

 | 2019-07-22 | ndobb@leaf | 46    | WITH wrapper (personId) AS ( SELECT P0.SUBJECT_ID... | 2.6           |
 | ...        |            |       |                                                      |               |

 Note that the **LeafLogParser** is merely one way to solve this problem, and we greatly appreciate thoughts and ideas of how to improve it.
-Please feel free to open an issue, make a pull request, or fork it to your needs :smiley:
+Please feel free to open an issue, make a pull request, or fork it to meet your needs :smiley:

 ## Requirements